dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 Adding descriptive information

-Although not required, it’s considered to be a best practice to enter a description
+Although not required, it's considered to be a best practice to enter a description

 of your add-in.
 Follow these steps to add a description: